Sitting atop a gently sloping hill, the building itself is of modern architecture with a pitched roof.

 What hasn't changed through the years is the commitment to serve the healthcare needs of people throughout the county and surrounding communities.

-"The hospital is a private, not-for-profit, acute care facility, governed by a local volunteer board of directors made up of individuals from the community," said Allen Foster, hospital CEO.
+"The hospital is a private, not-for-profit, acute care facility, governed by a local volunteer board of directors made up of individuals from the community," said Jana Wyatt, hospital CEO.

 "Local leadership means the hospital grows with the needs of the community, decided by people who live and work right here at home," he said.